krojzl/sap-hana/export/export.md

 ## REQ9: Fully TLS enabled (related to REQ4, REQ7 and REQ8)

 SAP HANA is supporting ability to encrypt the database communication by using Transport Layer Secure (TLS) / Secure Sockets Layer (SSL) protocol.
-Since Fully Qualified Domain Name (FQDN) is part of the TLS/SSL configuration the Reference Architecture should properly define usage of FQDNs for individual database containers (related to REQ4) and minimize the need to recreate the certificates as result of "Instance Move" (REQ7) and/or "Tenant Move" (REQ8).
+Since Fully Qualified Domain Name (FQDN) is part of the TLS/SSL configuration the Reference Architecture should properly define usage of FQDNs for individual database containers (related to REQ4) and minimize the need to recreate the certificates as result of Instance Move (REQ7) and/or Tenant Move (REQ8).

 # Architectural Decisions